Maxson52/runnin-pygame/readme.md

 # Runnin'

-An infinite runner, inspired by Geometry Dash and Jetpack Joyride, made in Pygame
+An infinite runner, inspired by Geometry Dash and Jetpack Joyride, made in Pygame.

 ## Installation